Expand Your Community

 Collaborate with other USGBC-LA Members, learn from leaders in the green building movement, and grow your professional and personal skill sets.

-Task-based committees lead the way for greening the built environment throughout Southern California in the places that matter most and where people spend the majority of their time.
+Interest-based committees lead the way for greening the built environment throughout California in the places that matter most.

 Regionally-focused committees deliver locally on the broader USGBC-LA mission.
 Neighborhoods are distinct and diverse providing the best opportunity to dig into local issues.
 Microclimates in Southern California range from subtropical to snowy mountains and each require thoughtful design and planning to create sustainable cities.
 You can participate in the committee where you live or work to affect positive change and connect with local leaders in sustainability.